-In 2016 and in 2017, we had 20 weeks of actions with 45 religious, peace, women's, anti-nuclear and other groups participating.
-Starting again on March 26, 2018, and continuing through August 9, groups and individuals will hold vigils and other kinds of nonviolent direct actions (blockades, sit-ins, etc.) at the Büchel Air Base to pressure the government and remind lawmakers of their promise to permanently eliminate the US warheads.
+In 2016, 2017 and in 2018, we had 20 weeks of actions with over 50 religious, peace, women's, anti-nuclear and other groups participating.
+Starting again on March 26, 2019, and continuing through August 9, groups and individuals will hold vigils and other kinds of nonviolent direct actions (blockades, go-ins, vigils etc.) at the Büchel Air Base to pressure the government and remind lawmakers of their promise to permanently eliminate the US warheads.

-Agreed Framework for Action
+Agreed Framework for Action:

 When we take part in nonviolent direct action, we will not use or threaten to use physical violence against any person, especially in situations where violence is being used against us.
 No participant in the action will hold another person against their will, push them or injure them in any way.
 We will not behave insultingly or humiliate others.
-Rather we wish to treat others (police, soldiers, counter-demonstrators and everyone) with respect, despite the fact that we may be critical of the actions they take.
+Rather we wish to treat others (police, soldiers, counter-demonstrators and everyone) with respect, even as we criticize the actions they take.

-This also remains valid when it comes to legal proceedings as a result of our actions, during which we will naturally behave with solidarity towards one another.
-The complete agreed framework for action can be found on our homepage in German:
+This also remains valid when it comes to legal proceedings as a result of our actions, during which we will behave with solidarity toward one another.
+The complete agreed framework for action can be found on our homepage in German: www.buechelatombombenfrei.de